A Lower Bound on the Essential Interactive Capacity of Binary Memoryless Symmetric Channels: Connections to the Existing Work

+For a fixed nonzero $\BSCprob$, the coding scheme presented in \cite{schulman1992communication} (which precedes \cite{kol2013interactive}) implies that $\Cinter(\BSCprob) \geq \alpha \cdot \Cshannon(\BSCprob)$ for some universal constant $\alpha$, but the constant has not been computed (and to the best of our knowledge, has not been computed for any scheme hitherto).
+Both \cite{schulman1992communication} and \cite{kol2013interactive} based their proofs on rewind-if-error coding schemes, i.e., schemes based on a \textit{hierarchical} and \textit{layered} error detection and appropriate retransmissions, which is also the approach we take in this paper.

+In~\cite{haeupler2014interactive}, Haeupler considered a different physical channel model where Alice and Bob can access the channel simultaneously and have three input symbols (as essentially described above).
+In this setup, he showed that a rate of $1-O(\sqrt{\BSCprob})$ is achievable for any alternating input protocol, which is higher than the upper bound~\eqref{eq:kolrazrate_upper}.
+His results also hold in the more difficult adversrial setting assuming shared randomness, and reduces slightly to $1-O\left(\sqrt{\BSCprob} \log\log\frac{1}{\BSCprob}\right)$ when no randomness is available.

-The rewind-if-error {scheme} presented in this paper is inspired by the scheme in \cite{kol2013interactive} but its error detection is not based on random hashes but rather on extended-Hamming codes and randomized (yet structured) error detection.
-Our deterministic coding scheme presented in Section~\ref{section:derandomize} is not based on de-randomization of a randomized coding scheme as \cite{gelles2018explicit} but rather on adapting the error detection so it requires a relatively small number of random bits and then standardly extracting them from the noisy channels at hand.
+Let us now discuss the issue of randomness resources.
+The scheme in \cite{schulman1992communication} requires only private randomness, while \cite{kol2013interactive} requires public randomness.
+It is interesting to note that Schulman's \textit{tree code} scheme \cite{schulman1996coding} is not randomized.
+However, it is not designed to be rate-efficient, and for example does not achieve the lower bound in~\cite{kol2013interactive}.
+A non-random coding scheme was recently proposed by Gelles et. al. \cite{gelles2018explicit} based on a concatenation of a derandomized interactive coding scheme and a tree-code.
+This scheme achieves a rate $1-O(\sqrt{h(\BSCprob)})$ which is also the rate of the rewind-if-error scheme in this paper in the limite of $\BSCprob\to 0$ as stated in Corrolary~\ref{corollary:Obehaviour}.
+The rewind-if-error {scheme} presented in this paper is inspired by the scheme in \cite{kol2013interactive}, yet its error detection mechanism is not based on random hashes, but rather on extended-Hamming codes and randomized (yet structured) error detection.
+The deterministic coding scheme presented in Section~\ref{section:derandomize} is not based on derandomization as in \cite{gelles2018explicit}, but rather on suitably adapting the error detection and using concentration analysis to show that it requires only small number of random bits.
+These bits are then extracted from the noisy channels in a standard way using a small number of channel uses, which are taken into account in the overall rate calculation.
+We emphasize that our coding scheme is fully deterministic, namely, the channel inputs generated by Alice and Bob are uniquely determined by the input protocol and the channel noise sequences only.

+Other channel models have been addressed in the literature.
+Much work has been dedicated to the adversarial setting, where the channel is controlled by an adversary with some limited jamming budget, see for example \cite{schulman1996coding,ghaffari2014optimal,haeupler2014interactive,agrawal2016adaptive}.
+It is important to note that the rewind-if-error approach and the randomness extraction ideas we use, do not apply in adversarial settings.
+More recently, interactive communication over channels with noiseless feedback has been studied in \cite{gelles2017capacity}.